addy-dclxvi/debian-bspwm-dotfiles/README.md

 - **GUI Text Editor** Geany
 - **Screenshooter** scrot

+I set the **PrtSc** key to take screenshot using scrot, then instantly preview the result using default image viewer.
+So I can hit the delete button in my keyboard if unsatisfied with result.
+Or right click on the image then select edit to instantly edit it using GIMP without opening the file manager.

 - **Wallpaper Handler** hsetroot
 - **Brightness Manager** xbacklight
 - **Music Player** Cmus